 |Weaknesses||Require more work to accurately calculate IRR.||ROI doesn’t take the future value of money into account while doing the calculation.|

 IRR vs ROI – Conclusion

-ROI vs IRR has their own set of strengths and weaknesses.
-So, many firms use both the ROI vs IRR to calculate their budgets for capital needed.
+ROI vs. IRR has its own set of strengths and weaknesses.
+So, many firms use both the ROI vs. IRR to calculate their budgets for capital needed.
 These two metrics are most importantly used in decision making when it comes to accepting a new project or not.
 This shows the importance of these two metrics.

-This has a been a guide to the top differences between IRR vs ROI.
-Here we also discuss the ROI vs IRR key differences with infographics, and comparison table.
+This has been a guide to the top differences between IRR vs. ROI.
+Here we also discuss the ROI vs. IRR key differences with infographics and comparison table.
 You may also have a look at the following articles –